 Water quality basins will be "wet" basins with a fluctuating permanent depth.
-On occasions they will be dry.
-The strategy for basins is to prepare the margin zone of periodic wetting above and below the permanent water line (Topsoil treatment 5).
+On occasions they will be dry when the water level drops following dry periods.
+The strategy for basins is to prepare the margin zone of periodic wetting above and below the permanent water line as for Topsoil treatment.
 The basins are to be seeded over the crest and down to the maximum water line with native grass seed mix (which contains endemic sedge species seed).
-In addition, wetland plants from the Freshwater Wetland Vegetation Community will be planted at the margins at a spacing of 1.5plants/m2 from the maximum water level for a distance of two metres It is recognised that basins must be pumped clean following the construction phase of the works and therefore basins may be prepared and planting may proceed following this procedure.
+In addition, wetland plants from the Freshwater Wetland Vegetation Community will be planted at the margins at a spacing of one plant per metre squared from the maximum water level for a distance of two metres.
+Note: That a lower rate of planting is used for basins because wetland and sedge species are opportunistic colonisers and will readily colonise a basin when conditions are favourable.
+It is recognised that basins must be pumped clean following the construction phase of the works and therefore basins may be prepared and planting may proceed following this procedure.

-Where long steep batters occur leading into the basin inner batter, organic fibre mesh will help to control erosion on the 2H:1V sides.
+Where ever long steep batters occur leading into the basin inner batter (in locations where the basin does not have an encircling crest), Organic Fibre Mesh will help to control erosion on the 2H:1V sides.

-The permanent water quality basins are shown with a regular rectangular shape in the Preliminary Detailed Design, but will be subject to review to provide a more informal shape where possible during the detail design.
+The permanent water quality basins were shown with a regular rectangular shape in the Preliminary Detailed Design, but have been reviewed to provide a more informal shape where feasible in the SDD.
+Where basins have remained rectangular in shape it is usually due to the constrained space between the road formation and the project boundary.